 Contributed By: Chris Martin, Managing Director, Food Tech Group

 in this edition of our Q&A style series, former Tibersoft CEO and Founder Chris Martin talks about being acquired by CSI/Volaris.

 I also felt excitement.
 We were growing but knew we could be sharper.
-Over the years getting good counsel on running a vertical market software business had been hit or miss.
+Over the years, getting good counsel on running a vertical market software business had been hit or miss.
 We were eager to tap into the knowledge base of the experienced business leaders without having it forced on us.
-I didn’t hear the phrase “coaching culture” until later but that really captures it.
-Get what you need when you need.
+I didn’t hear the phrase “coaching culture” until later, but that really captures it.
+Get what you need when you need it.

 It has been 4 years, and although the details have started to fade, the emotions are vividly clear.
 Yes, 2020 ‘had its moments,’ but the relationship has been exactly what we hoped.